Expanding Beyond Genocide: Call for Submissions

 In 2024, Beyond Genocide received generous annual funding to expand and complete the series through a juried “call-for-art“.
 Individual commissioned pieces will be awarded annually, adding to and conversing with the existing works, with the project set for completion within an 8-year time frame.

-Project organizer Amy Fagin is working with a small team of advisors as a “steering committee” with expertise in genocide studies, art expression, exhibition practices, communications, and outreach and we are in the first stages of drafting the structure of the jury pool, participating institutions, and finalizing the list of case studies representing the artworks to be added to the existing exhibition.
+Project organizer Amy Fagin is working with an Arts Awards Advisory Council with expertise in genocide studies, art expression, exhibition practices, communications, and outreach and we are in the first stages of drafting the structure of the jury pool, participating institutions, and finalizing the list of case studies representing the artworks to be added to the existing exhibition.

 Submission window for the first contest opens in December 2024.